Yogi Bhajan – Happy Birthday

 Now I would have to say that this great teacher helped to elevate me; helped and continues to help me to find ME and helped me understand what the power of WE is.
 So, I can easily say that I feel a great love and devotion for Yogi Bhajan.
 I feel so much gratitude for what he stood for and what he did.
 He is vast and he is flawed and he has left an inspiring legacy.
 I’m sure he would respond by saying ‘Become ten times greater than me’, ‘Travel light, Live light, Spread the light, Be the light’.
 And this is what I aspire to.

 Siri Bhagvati / Billie Atherstone

 There are many ways that we mark his birth-day all over the world.
-This Sunday, the 26th of August, we will be chanting the Long Ek Ong Kars for 2.5 hours from 4:30-7:30am.
+It is tradition to chant the Long Ek Ong Kars in the morning of the 26th of August for 2.5 hours.
 This is a tradition the whole community practices each year.
-Join us for this powerful practice.

 Here are some other ways to honour Yogi Bhajan’s birth-day: